dantosXD/coastaldraftlines/src/pages/index.md

   - type: section_grid
     title: Our  Commercial or Residential Services
     section_id: services
+    subtitle: >-
-    subtitle: We install and service custom beverage draft lines anywhere they want to
+      We install and service custom beverage draft lines anywhere they want to be enjoyed
     col_number: two
     is_numbered: true
     grid_items: